 Farro Chicken Bake is a great weeknight dinner that will satisfy the most ravenous appetite.
 This one-pot casserole will get rave reviews for it’s deliciousness and the distinctive nutty, earthy flavor of the farro grain.

-Have you notice lately that farro has been appearing on the menus in even the most fancy restaurants?
+Have you noticed lately that farro has been appearing on the menus in even the fanciest restaurants?
 This ancient grain is making a come-back to our modern times.

 What is farro?